SeiryuZ/HemeWeb/proposal/README.md

-performance computing typically involves multiple computing nodes connected with a high bandwidth network, performing a well-defined computations that use message passing interface to communicate between nodes.
+performance computing typically involves multiple computing nodes connected with a high bandwidth network, performing a well-defined computations that use message passing interface to communicate between nodes [22].
 HPC are typically performed using computer clusters, GPUs, or even supercomputer.
 High troughput computing, on the other hand, is a different paradigm.
-It allows highly heteregenous computing resources, often geographically distributed, to cooperate for common goals which involves different independent computation that can be scheduled independently and later aggregated on one of the nodes.
+It allows highly heteregenous computing resources, often geographically distributed, to cooperate for common goals which involves different independent computation that can be scheduled independently and later aggregated on one of the nodes [22].
 Based on these distinction, HemeLB simulations can be categorized as a HPC application because it performs a well-defined computations that are spread over multiple computing nodes with MPI.